-The consolidated financial statements for the year ended 31 December 2020 comprise the Company and its subsidiaries (together the "Group").
+The consolidated financial statements for the year ended 31 December 2022 comprise the Company and its subsidiaries (together the "Group").

 These consolidated financial statements have been prepared in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRSs"), which collective term includes all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), accounting principles generally accepted in Hong Kong and the disclosure requirements of the Hong Kong Companies Ordinance.
-These consolidated financial statements also comply with the applicable disclosure provisions of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules").
+These consolidated financial statements also comply with the applicable disclosure provisions of the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules").
 A summary of the significant accounting policies adopted by the Group is set out below.

-The HKICPA has issued certain amendments to HKFRSs that are first effective or available for early adoption for the current accounting period of the Group.
+The HKICPA has issued certain amendments to HKFRSs that are first effective for the current accounting period of the Group.
 Note 2(c) provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Group for the current accounting periods reflected in these consolidated financial statements.

-Other than the Amendment to HKFRS 16 "COVID-19-Related Rent Concessions" (see note 2(c)), the Group has not applied any new standard or interpretation that is not yet effective for the current accounting period (see note 32).
+The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period (see note 31).